microsoft/vscode-docs/blogs/2021/11/02/custom-notebooks.md

 <image>

-All this makes for a really useful storytelling device to explain the full context of the code and analysis you intended to do.
-Which was the original motivations from Donald Knuth in 1984 when he introduced the term "Literate Programming" for Notebook-like experiences.
+All this makes for a really useful storytelling device to explain the full context of your code and intended analysis.
+Which was the original motivation from Donald Knuth in 1984 when he introduced the term "Literate Programming" for Notebook-like experiences.

 Notebooks are the epitome of REPL-like experiences where a REPL is an interactive application where you can write a few lines of code and execute them immediately for some output.